Cold Water Fishing – Safety Checklist

 With cooler temps sweeping across the Western US and Hunting season in full swing, many anglers have already put their boats away for the season.
 That leaves anglers with a couple of options when they have a day off to go fishing.
 One, they can fish from the shoreline, or two, from a smaller watercraft such as a kayak.

-Sadly, during the past week in Colorado, we’ve heard of two deaths and two near deaths as a result of anglers falling in the cold water from their watercraft.
+Sadly, last Fall/Winter Colorado, experienced two deaths and two near death incidents as a result of anglers falling in the cold water from their watercraft.
 These accidents are heartbreaking to hear about, and we want to help make sure it doesn’t happen to other anglers in the future.

 Here are a few steps and ideas on how to prepare for cold water fishing in the fall.